jumbonionga/goindexer/README.md

 # goindexer
-Indexer based on Go and using ZyncSearch
+Indexer based on Go and using ZincSearch